 Harkening back to Mississippi, the Longleaf Trace in south Mississippi is one trail that you won’t want to miss.
 This 44-mile stretch isn’t just a hiking experience, either.
 It’s also often used for running, biking and even horseback riding.
-Thanks to its paved state, it’s a great place for families to take a bike ride for a day or even make memories teaching and learning kids how to ride a bike.
+Thanks to its paved state, it’s a great place for families to take a bike ride for a day or even make memories teaching kids how to ride a bike.

 Longleaf Trace is also full of other points of interests.
 Camping along the trail in either a camper or good old-fashioned tent is a common choice.
 There are also events along the trail such as Run4TheKids and Hattie 100 Bike Ride.

 For those looking for a more high-energy and adrenaline-inducing time outdoors, whitewater rafting might be the perfect fit.
 If you aren’t familiar with the sport, whitewater rafting is similar to standard rafting on an inflatable raft.
 The big difference is that “white water” refers to areas where the current is strong.

 There are plenty of places to go whitewater rafting, but its an activity only available at certain times of the year.
 West Virginia has outfitters along the Gauley River, for example.
 While the season itself can stretch out longer, the prime of the season here only lasts 22 days.
 That means it can be a great experience but one that you’ll have to plan well in advance.

 Going back toward the Carolinas, there’s Hunting Island State Park.
 This park is most known for its lighthouse, since it’s the only one in South Carolina that is accessible to the public.
 It’s also one of the largest at a towering 130 feet.
 Yet, this isn’t all the state park has to offer.